thl-texts/tibetan_text_scripts/README.md

 3. Convert between txt, rtf, and docx files (on Mac)
 4. Split a volume into texts

-This was developed originally for the Peltsek Kama files that were in Sambhota font.
+This was developed originally as Sambhota Conversion Scripts for the Peltsek Kama files that were in Sambhota font, but in the process of developing another set of scripts InsertMilestones in the repo by the same name at https://github.com/thl-texts/insert-milestones.git, it was decided to merge those scripts here and create a general Tibetan Text Scripts repo.

 * **Developer:** Than Grove
 * **Creation Date:** July 31, 2019